Johannes Steinhoff: Operation Barbarossa

-In preparation of Operation Barbarossa, the German invasion of the Soviet Union, II.
+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, II.
 Gruppe of JG 52, without a period of replenishment in Germany, was ordered to airfields close to the German-Soviet demarcation line.
 While the Gruppenstab (group headquarters unit) and 4.
 Staffel were based at Suwałki in northeastern Poland, 5. and 6.
 Staffel were transferred to a forward airfield at Sobolewo.
 For the invasion, II.
 Gruppe of JG 52 was subordinated to the Geschwaderstab (headquarters unit) of Jagdgeschwader 27 (JG 27—27th Fighter Wing).
 The Geschwader was part of the VIII.
 Fliegerkorps commanded by Generaloberst Wolfram Freiherr von Richthofen which supported the northern wing of Army Group Centre.

 On 22 June, the German forces launched the attack on the Soviet Union which opened the Eastern Front.
 The Gruppe supported the advancing 9th Army and 3rd Panzer Group in their attack on the border fortifications east and southeast of Suwałki.
 That day, Steinhoff claimed a Soviet Polikarpov I-153 fighter shot down near Varėna in Lithuania.
 On 25 June, the Gruppe moved to an airfield at Varėna which had previously been occupied by the Soviet Air Forces (VVS—Voyenno-Vozdushnye Sily).
 The next day, Steinhoff claimed an Ilyushin DB-3 bomber shot down south of Varėna.
 On 28 June, the Gruppe moved to Maladzyechna, supporting the advance 3rd Panzer Group near Barysaw.

 On 24 August, II.
 Gruppe was ordered to an airfield at Spasskaya Polist on the river Polist, south of Chudovo and north of Novgorod on Lake Ilmen, supporting the 18th Army in its advance towards the Neva and Lake Ladoga.
 Here, Steinhoff claimed his 35th aerial victory on 29 August, for which he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) the following day.